-Identify how measurement systems can be applied to marketing, sales, engineering, research and development (R&D), supply chain management, and customer satisfaction data.
+Identify how measurement systems can be applied across all functional areas of the organization (e.g., marketing, sales, engineering, research and development (R&D), supply chain management, operations and customer experience).
 (Understand)

 3. Metrology

 Define and describe elements of metrology, including calibration systems, traceability to reference standards, and the control and integrity of measurement devices and standards.
 (Understand)